tjarosz-stdair/Prophet21Tools/README.md

 The only reason we add objects directly to the P21 database is if the object is used from within the P21 GUI.
 For example, if you create a portal in P21 which uses a view, you cannot point the portal at a view running in another DB.
 P21 simply cant resolve the security context in other databases.
 So, you have to create the view within the P21 DB directly.

 **RECOMMENDED: ** Make sure you add a prefix to custom objects added to the P21 database.
 We add the text "SAL_" as a prefix on all custom object names.
 This helps us to identify that it is a custom object owned by us and not a P21-owned object.
 It also puts all your objects together when scrolling through object explorer in SSMS.

+#### Triggering P21 Business Rules when an Item is added to Order Entry
+When you add an item in order entry, and you need to trigger a business rule when that item is added, you cannot trigger the rule on the item_id field itself.
+The reasoning is that when you enter an item_id, the window does alot of background lookups to populate the item row (pricing, availability, ext'd info, etc.).
+But, business rules on the item_id field will trigger as soon as the user enters the item_id and before the item row is fully populated.
+So, if you need information about the item in your business rule, the only fail safe way to trigger the rule is on the quantity or pricing fields.
+I usually just trigger on the qty_ordered column since P21 forces the user to enter a quantity ordered immediately after the item_id is entered.